Deep Sky Observations with Vespera Pro From February 2025 on

 NGC 2071 with M 78 Orion GR North of M 78 in Orion

-NGC 2174 Monkey Head Nebula, with NGC 2175 Orion GR+OC Reddish nebula that resembles the head of a monkey; contains the open star cluster 2175
+NGC 2174 Monkey Head Nebula, with NGC 2175 Orion GR+OC Reddish nebula that resembles the head of a monkey; contains the open star cluster 2175; without and with DB Filter

-NGC 2237-39/46 Rosette Nebula Capricornus GN Fitted the FOV of the Vespera Pro
+NGC 2237-39/46 Rosette Nebula Capricornus GN Fits the FOV of the Vespera Pro

 NGC 2244 Star cluster in Rosette Nebula Monoceros OC+GN Cluster at the center of the Rosette Nebula